-At the beginning of April, I took on the challenge to stick to one workout for an entire month to see how it may change my fitness and my perspective.
+At the beginning of April, we took on the challenge to stick to one workout for an entire month to see how it may change our fitness and perspective.

 Interested in Fitness?Add Fitness as an interest to stay up to date on the latest Fitness news, video, and analysis from ABC News.

 DanceBody, as you would guess, is a fully dance-based workout.
 DanceBody’s founder, Katia Pryce, offers a few different classes for different levels: Follow Along for beginners, Signature, Sculpt focused on toning, and Level Above for advanced dancers.

 We mostly stuck to Signature and Sculpt.

 In Signature, you learn a set of dances that stay the same for three months with the same playlist.